Global/National/State Updates and Recommendations

 - (3/30/2020) Governor’s executive order allows the California Department of Tax and Fee Administration (CDTFA) to offer a 90-day extension for tax returns and tax payments for all businesses filing a return for less than $1 million in taxes.
 That means small businesses will have until the end of July to file their first-quarter returns.
 Additionally, the order extends the statute of limitations to file a claim for refund by 60 days to accommodate tax and fee payers.

 - Local Tax Assistance: Some California counties are offering supplemental tax assistance specific to their individual county.
+The State Controller has noticed that while local Tax Collectors do not have the authority to waive the April 10th deadline for the Second Installment of Property Tax liabilities, they can waive interest or penalties for late payments.
 We encourage our local County Farm Bureau members to contact their local county tax offices for more information.